Da4ndo/Better-DiscordJS-V14-Bot-Template/README.md

 # Better DiscordJS V14 Bot Template

 The Discord bot project made with the npm package of discord.js version 14.
-It handles prefix/slash commands, events, components, multiple languages and logging.
+It handles prefix commands, slash commands, events, components, multiple languages and logging.
 You can create as many commands as you want to shape your Bot as you want. **Project made with ❤ by Da4ndo.**

 You can click on the star (⭐️) button above this repository if you liked this project!
 Thank you all. 🙏